|In the Arizona where Kyrsten Sinema grew up, strong schools and tight-knit

 Sinema knows firsthand the struggles families face.
 As someone whose family at times faced serious poverty growing up, she knows what it means to struggle just to meet the most basic needs.
-For a couple of years, her family lived in an old gas station – a rectangle building with no electricity or running water.
+For three years, her family lived in an old gas station – a rectangle building with no electricity or running water.

 Luckily, her hard work in school paid off with a full-ride scholarship to college.
 She also saved money by earning over 60 college course credits at community college while attending high school.